Can My Deal Support a DST?

 The 1031/DST market is driven by time-sensitive exchange capital, but urgency does not remove the need for discipline.
 A sponsor-branded DST program places the sponsor's name, asset, reporting standards, operating history, and servicing capacity in front of broker-dealers, advisors, investors, counsel, trustees, lenders, and diligence reviewers.

-Sponsor Readiness
+Sponsor Capacity

 Can the sponsor carry the program after closing?